 Regis College’s Online MS in Applied Behavior Analysis: Tailored to PECS

-The Regis College online Master of Science in Applied Behavior Analysis core curriculum emphasizes the skills that prepare graduates to take advantage of AAC techniques, such as PECS, in clinical settings.
+The masters in Applied Behavior online core curriculum emphasizes the skills that prepare graduates to take advantage of AAC techniques, such as PECS, in clinical settings.
 In addition to Concepts and Principles I: Intro to ABA and Concepts and Principles II: Experimental ABA, the program includes Treatment Evaluation, Behavior Assessment, Behavior Intervention, Radical Behaviorism, and ABA Training and Supervision.
 Learn more about how Regis College’s online Master of Science in Applied Behavior Analysis program prepares students and health professionals for a career as a behavior therapist.